 This carries us to an aspect of the narrative which is particularly moving: the use of the anomaly.
 The film doesn’t treat the audience as stupid, with characters using references to Groundhog Day or Edge of Tomorrow as cultural shorthand for what’s happening to them.
 The characters don’t make these references just to have the audience pull a Steve Rogers, it speaks to the way the characters themselves view their situation.
 Groundhog Day centered on someone who needed to learn to become a better person.
 Edge of Tomorrow used a more specific science-fiction methodology by making its central character tainted by the alien invaders’ time travel tech, so that it wasn’t so much metaphorical as it is science-ish supported.
 Even the recent dramedy Palm Springs based their temporal anomaly in actual science, offering a rhyme and reason for the events.
 These frequent references enable Mark, and later Margaret, to conceive of solutions to their situations.
 It makes about as much sense as the in-narrative explanation of time travel in Avengers: Endgame (2019) that they would approach it this way, yet, by framing it in the way two teens might helps create an interesting baseline of exploration.
 Unlike those other films though, Map is a touch more abstract to the point where I’m reminded of a Ted Lasso line, “I believe in ghosts, but more importantly, I think they need to believe in themselves, ya know?”
 Another way to put it is that because the characters believe it (the reason), all that happens within Map becomes possible by that sheer fact.
 There is some scientific support for manifestation so the plausibility of Map doesn’t quite seem so left-field, though it may strike some as a little too easy or magical.
 To that I remind folks that you’re watching a movie involving a time loop that, if the characters are being literal, may have occurred more than a thousand times.
 Reality isn’t something you want to cling to with this kind of story.
 What you can do is determine how well they follow their own rules and, well, Map does this beautifully.
 Digging further in would touch upon some spoilers, so check out the film and then hit me up.
 We can talk later.
 Suffice it to say that where the loop is used as a means of growth (Groundhog Day) or an opportunity to change one’s internal psychological perspective (Palm Springs), the purpose of the loop within Map serves the characters more than it does provide opportunities for time loop shenanigans (though there are plenty of those, too).

 The end result of The Map of Tiny Perfect Things is a film which is immediately familiar while offering something wholly unique.
-It reminds us that what we think we know is often far less than what is available to know, that what we see is far less than what’s out that, and that the best joys, the purest of joys, come from the unexpected.
+It reminds us that what we think we know is often far less than what is available to know, that what we see is far less than what’s out there, and that the best joys, the purest of joys, come from the unexpected.
 Not unexpected as in “surprise,” but in the uncanny way in which wonderful things happen.
 Like scoring a winning goal in a tense match or dancing at the sight of having the perfect hand.
 Like seeing nature in all of its cruel wonder or noticing the corners of your world that typically go totally ignored.
 For Mark and Margaret, being given the gift of time means that they have the opportunity to catch all the things they miss.
 While we aren’t afforded that terrible luxury, Map reminds that by allowing ourselves to be so focused on what time we’re losing that we miss the things that make our time worth spending.

 Available for streaming on Amazon Prime Video beginning February 12th, 2021.